Hanna-N9/Python-Learning-Projects/README.md

 The repository is organized into two main folders:

-- `lessons`: Contains solutions and exercises from the individual lessons of the course.
+- `lessons`: This folder contains my solutions to the individual lessons of the course.
+Each lesson's folder includes my Python scripts, which might be phrased differently from the lesson's original solution but aim to demonstrate the same concepts.
-- `projects`: Includes projects I've built as part of the course, demonstrating the practical application of Python concepts.
+- `projects`: This folder contains my projects completed as part of the course.

 ## Getting Started